In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 After their basic training, volunteers have access to various teaching and study materials, both in hard copy and online, to get started with their low literacy clients.
 These materials may also be ordered for trained Literacy House volunteers.

-Language for Life study materials are available for all (volunteer) organisations that work with the collaborative programme Language for Life.
-Organisations interested in using materials such as Success! and Get to Work! may order such materials online via the online lesmateriaal bestellen portal.
-For queries regarding the ordering of teaching materials, please send an email to email@example.com.
+Study materials are available for all (volunteer) organisations that work with the Reading & Writing Foundation sucsh as Success! and Get to Work!.
+Organizations may order such materials online via the online lesmateriaal bestellen portal.
+For queries regarding the ordering of teaching materials, please send an email to firstname.lastname@example.org.

 Resources for Educators Guide